 Software development is a team sport.
 And if you start stack ranking devs by individual metrics to determine productivity, you’ll actually tank it.
 Instead, you need to focus on outcomes.

-Team-based metrics like merge frequency and deployment frequency (more on these later 👇) are better measures of productivity of the whole org.
-And at the same time, you’ll be promoting efficient processes that speed up development time.
+Team-based metrics like merge frequency and deployment frequency (more on these later 👇) are better measures of the whole organization's productivity.
+At the same time, you’ll be promoting efficient processes that speed up development time.

 Myth 3 – One Metric to Rule Them All